 We formalize a new concept for LLMs, context-enhanced learning.
-It involves standard gradient-based learning on text except that the context is enhanced with additional data on which no auto-regressive gradients are computed.
+It involves standard gradient-based learning on text except that the context is enhanced with additional data on which no autoregressive gradients are computed.
 This setting is a gradient-based analog of usual in-context learning (ICL) and appears in some recent works.

 Using a multi-step reasoning task, we prove in a simplified setting that context-enhanced learning can be exponentially more sample-efficient than standard learning when the model is capable of ICL.
 At a mechanistic level, we find that the benefit of context-enhancement arises from a more accurate gradient learning signal.
-Our findings highlight the potential of context-enhanced learning to bridge gradient-based learning and ICL, offering new insights into their interplay.
+We also experimentally demonstrate that it appears hard to detect or recover learning materials that were used in the context during training.
+This may have implications for data security as well as copyright.